 Now, as the world fights a pandemic, families are facing many new uncertainties.
 How can I get to my provider safely?
 Will I get sick just walking into the hospital?
 Will my partner be with me?
 Will I be alone?
 Can I have my doula with me?
-How does virtual doula services work?
+How do virtual doula services work?

 What you can do right now

 As a doula one of the things I can do for my families right now and in birth is to educate them and update them on their choices.
 Demystify the process.
 Facilitate relaxation and remind them of their existing self-care rituals as well as create some new ones.

 Some of the practices we have been working on include:

 - Accept support and offers of help from anyone who understands or listens